katulevskiy/tech_layoffs_ml/README.md

    2.2.
 K-Fold Cross Validation

-   We ran a K-fold Cross Validation:
+  K-fold Cross Validation was also run to determine if overfitting was occuring:
   ```
   kfold = RepeatedKFold(n_splits=10, n_repeats=1, random_state=1)
   ```
-  10 splits of the validation data which did not produce better results, but cross validation did level the training and testing MSE.
+  After 10 splits of the validation data, the trained models did not produce better results, but cross validation did level the training and testing MSE average.
 The underlying reason for the poor performance was again the sigmoid activation function used throughout the K-Fold Cross Validation as well as the base Neural Network Model.

 3. Random Forest